-In 2004, she formed Slanjayvah Danza to give collaborative voice to her own conceptual and creative practice, producing over 20 professional choreographies for stage and screen over the past 15 years.
+Jen formed Slanjayvah Danza in 2004 to give collaborative voice to her own conceptual and creative practice and she has produced over 20 professional choreographies for stage and screen over the past 15 years.

-Jen’s creations are grounded in artistic, human or scientific concepts and draw on stories from real life, to create art that resonates across cultures and generations.
-Born in Scotland but with strong Spanish links, Jen references both cultures in her work; embedding traditional steps and music into productions and accenting these with emotion and a sense of adventure.
-As Artistic Director and Choreographer for Slanjayvah Danza she has secured a reputation for capturing audiences’ attention with her thought-provoking and versatile artistic voice.
+Born in Scotland but with strong Spanish links, Jen references both cultures in her work; embedding traditional steps and music into contemporary productions and accenting these with emotion and a sense of adventure.
+As Artistic Director and Choreographer for Slanjayvah Danza she has secured a reputation for capturing audiences’ attention with her distinctive and versatile artistic voice.

-Her work has been commissioned/performed/screened within a number of international venues and platforms within the UK, Spain, France, Netherlands, USA, Qatar and Singapore and she has collaborated with a wide range of artists, professional/community organisations and educational institutions.
+Jen’s work has been commissioned/performed/screened by a number of international venues and platforms within the UK, Spain, France, Netherlands, USA, Qatar and Singapore and she has collaborated with a wide range of artists, professional and community organisations and educational institutions.

 As a freelance artist, Jen currently works with Sardoville (rehearsal director/technician), Phoebe Ophelia (Creative director/co-producer) and is the choreographer for “Atlantik 1050” project, commissioned by Dance Base for the Edinburgh and Atlantikaldia Festivals 2019.
-Other freelance work has included: KMA (movement director), Camera 2 (creative director), The Rugby League World Cup/ Grand Visionary Solutions (choreographer), Les Commandos Percu (choreographer/dancer), Al Ryyan Productions (Creative Director), Conservatorio de Danza de Sevilla (choreographer), whist also pursuing regular creative ventures with a variety of independent artists.
+Other freelance work has included: KMA (movement director), Camera 2 (Creative director), The Rugby League World Cup/ Grand Visionary Solutions (choreographer), Les Commandos Percu (choreographer/dancer), Al Ryyan Productions (Creative Director), Conservatorio de Danza de Sevilla (choreographer).

-Alongside her work with professionals, Jen takes great pride in regularly working at a grass-roots level across ages and abilities, as well as mentoring others in their own practice.
+Alongside her work with professionals, Jen takes great pride in regularly working at a grass-roots level with individuals of all ages and abilities, as well as mentoring others in their own practice.
 She is on the board of Directors for Dance Action Zone Leeds staying regularly involved with the nurturing of young individuals from low income backgrounds.